niehuantao/hello-world/README.md

 # hello-world
-Just a repository to have a try
+Just a repository to have a try.
+And this is Eric here, hello everybody.